rozensoftware/flea/README.md

 ## Similar Software

 Please look at the [Rozbie](https://github.com/rozensoftware/rozbie) which has less features but it's more simpler and provides an access to the target computer too.

+## FAQ

+Q: Why does the Flea Monitor show a connection error even when the flea is running?
+A: Everything is fine, except that the Flea Monitor requires configuration on the first start.
+Go to Settings and enter a valid IP address that the flea is listening to.
+Restart the application.

 ## License